The Physiology of a Trigger Point

 Figure 2.15 shows an individual neuromuscular junction before the release of acetylcholine, when the sarcomeres are at their full length and relaxed.
 The mitochondria produce the acetylcholine, which is then transported by the acetylcholine vesicles.
 Figure 2.16 shows how the flow of acetylcholine affects the sarcomeres, causing them to contract and shorten.
 Acetylcholine is the critical substance in producing contraction of the sarcomeres in the muscles.
 When the release of acetylcholine gets out of controt muscle contraction also gets out of control.
 Muscle overload, muscle tension, and sustained rapid movement can all cause excessive release of acetylcholine.
 This in turn causes sarcomeres to become locked up and unresponsive, beginning what Travell and Simons call an "energy crisis" (Simons, Travell, and Simons 1999, 69-75).

-Travell and Simons's energy crisis constitutes a vicious cycle of occurrences at the neuromuscular junction that's believed to be the basis for formation of myofascial trigger points (Figure 2.17).
+The energie crisis Travell and Simons's energy crisis constitutes a vicious cycle of occurrences at the neuromuscular junction that's believed to be the basis for formation of myofascial trigger points (Figure 2.17).
 The problem begins with muscle overuse or sustained contraction, 'which constricts the capillaries that supply the muscle's metabolic needs.
 Circulation in a muscle fails during a sustained contraction that is more than 30 to 50 percent of maximum effort (Simons, Travell, and Simons 1999, 71).
 Failed circulation then causes decreased delivery of ATP, the energy molecule.
 Since energy is needed to detach the myosin filaments from the actin filaments, the absence of ATP leaves the sarcomeres in a shortened and contracted state (Simons, Travell, and Simons 1999, 69-75).

 The key process in the energy crisis occurs when reduced ATP stops the reuptake of calcium.
 This is important because the sarcomeres can't relax and lengthen as long as calcium is present.
 Calcium ions are the immediate mediators of contraction, being the substance that directly stimulates the actin and myosin elements to link up and shorten.
 Calcium also acts in the synaptic cleft of the nerve terminal to cause the release of acetylcholine.
 Because of this, reducing the calcium reuptake leaves an excessive concentration of calcium in the synaptic cleft, promoting an overabundance of acetylcholine, which in turn contributes to maintaining the contraction.
 This condition at the neuromuscular junction, known as a dysfunctional endplate, is the piece that completes the vicious cycle that creates and perpetuates trigger points (Simons, Travell, and Simons 1999, 70-71).